Programme Staff A-Z

 Dr Mike Jackson, Research Director

 I completed my DPhil in Oxford in 1990 exploring the relationship between spiritual and psychotic experiences.
 I was on the first D.Clin Psych course in Bangor, qualifying in 1994.
 Finding myself unable to leave the charms of North Wales behind, I have worked here in adult mental health ever since, initially in a generic CMHT role, and after a time, in a specialist role establishing the chronic pain management programme.
-Throughout my clinical career my main theme has been psychological treatments for people with psychotic disorders, and early intervention.
-I have a long-standing research interest in the psychosis continuum, and I’m currently a grant holder on an MRC project exploring appraisal processes in benign and pathological psychoses.
+Throughout my clinical career my main theme has been psychological treatments for people with psychotic disorders and early intervention.
+I have a long-standing research interest in the psychosis continuum, and I am currently a grant holder on an MRC project exploring appraisal processes in benign and pathological psychoses.
 More recently, I have been developing research and services for adults with autism spectrum disorders.
-Whilst I still work half time clinically, I have very recently (2014) joined the programme as research director, and after 20 years in a full time clinical role, I’m looking forward to having more time and headspace for my own research, and to support the research of trainees and my clinical colleagues.
+Whilst I still work half time clinically, I joined the programme in 2014 as research director, and after 20 years in a full time clinical role, I am looking forward to having more time and headspace for my own research, and to support the research of trainees and my clinical colleagues.

 Mrs Debbie Jones, Administrative Assistant (Curriculum & Clinical)

 I joined NWCPP in October 2010.
 I am responsible for providing admin support to the academic director and senior academic tutors.
 I work with the module organisers and lecturers to produce academic timetables, as well as processing all trainee assignments and teaching feedback from trainees and lecturers.
 I am responsible for maintaining the academic part of the Blackboard website, used by programme staff and trainees.
 I work alongside the research and clinical admin assistant and the senior administrator in the day-to-day running of the programme office.